-How Is Desktop Software Different from an App?
+How Is Desktop Software Different From an App?

 The term "desktop software" refers to software that:

 - Runs on a Mac, Windows or Linux desktop computer that is set up for use in one place—such as a desk.
 This is where the name originally comes from, back before computers became portable.
-Laptop computer can also use desktop software since they run the same operating systems as the less portable desktops.
+The laptop computer can also use desktop software since they run the same operating systems as the less portable desktops.

 - Must be installed on your computer.
 The installation is done from a software CD, DVD or other media.
 Desktop software can also be found online and downloaded as a file that is saved on your computer.
 This file is then run on the desktop (or laptop) computer to install the software.

 - Runs as stand-alone software.
 That is, it does not require a web browser or internet connection, although some features in the software may be limited or unavailable without access to an internet connection.
 Desktop software typically does not require any other desktop software to run.